 Take a store cupboard staple, self-raising flour, for example.
 Have a look at the back of any packet and you’ll see the ingredients are the same – wheat flour, calcium, iron, niacin and thiamin and raising agents (mainly sodium bicarbonate).

-Finally, if you’re thinking of restacking your spice rack, think again before being wooed by packaging or branding.
+Finally, if you’re thinking of restocking your spice rack, think again before being wooed by packaging or branding.

 Going to an Asian grocery store, or specialised supermarket aisle, could save you even more, as they often sell spices in larger packets.

 So there you have it.
-Just by switching to generic brands – without compromising on ingredients or quality – you could shave a fiver off your shop.
+Just by switching to generic brands – without compromising on ingredients or quality – you could shave almost £8 off your shop.

-To save money every week, take a look at our Supermarket Deals round-up.
-It lists the best supermarket sales, what's on offer and even a recipe to go with that week's top deal.
+To save money every week, take a look at our supermarket deals round-up.
+It lists the best supermarket sales, what's on offer and our top picks for the week.